Room Discounts for Swan & Dolphin Resorts at Disney World for Summer & Fall 2024

 Also, those lower rates are all for the traditional guest rooms at the Swan Reserve.
 While aesthetically nicer and newer than the rooms at the regular Swan or Dolphin, they’re a far cry from the suites at the Swan Reserve.

 Those rooms are fantastic–but the lowest price I could find for the suites was over $325 per night.
-Most of the time, the suites weren’t available at the discounted rate at all.
+The suites often aren’t available at the discounted rate at all.

 For families wanting more space and separate areas, the Swan Reserve suites are arguably worth the cost.

-We just wrapped up a stay and there’s a world of difference between the Swan Reserve rooms and regular Swan & Dolphin rooms.
-(Above is the Swan Reserve, below is a regular room at the Swan & Dolphin as of earlier this month.)
+There’s a world of difference between the Swan Reserve rooms and regular Swan & Dolphin rooms.
+(Above is the Swan Reserve, below is a regular room at the Swan & Dolphin post-refurbishment.)
+See our recent Swan Reserve Resort Review for why we’re such fans of the new hotel–and willing to walk a bit farther for it.

 The Swan & Dolphin weren’t refurbished that long ago, but comparatively, they have not aged well.
 They’re still nice and the beds are incredibly comfortable, they’ve just been far surpassed by the Swan Reserve.